Alternatives to Roundup

 Acid-Based Herbicides

 Vinegar is a safe Roundup alternative that damages weeds by causing leakage within leaf cells.
-Although more concentrated formulas are available, vinegar is 4% to 6% acetic acid.
+Although more concentrated formulas are available, vinegar is typically 4% to 6% acetic acid.

 “Vinegar’s acidity dries out the surrounding area, shutting off moisture absorption to the plant and killing it,” Handley said.
 “But it will also affect surrounding plants, so it’s best to use it in a targeted manner.”